luuptek/luuptek-wp-starter/README.md

 Luuptek WP-base is a starter theme to be used with WordPress site.

-To have a full advantages of this these, some core/gutenberg functionality has been moved into own plugin: https://github.com/luuptek/luuptek-mu-plugins (private)
+To have a full advantages of this theme, some core/gutenberg functionality has been moved into own plugin: https://github.com/luuptek/luuptek-mu-plugins (private)

 ### Features